QBE gets pragmatic with innovation

 In 2017, researchers from QBE's Digital Innovation Lab filled a soon-to-be-demolished residence in Wisconsin with smart home tech, including Google Homes and Amazon Alexas.
 Once everything was connected and configured, they set the house on fire.

-"If you had all these devices that you rely on heavily at home and a fire occurred what would their reaction be?" explains the global lab's chief Jesmin Gill.
+"If you had all these devices that you rely on heavily at home and a fire occurred what would their reaction be?" explains head of the global digital lab Jesmin Gill.

 It turns out, not much of a reaction at all.